patevs/dart_frog/CONTRIBUTING.md

 - Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment, it should be compatible with the latest version of [Dart Frog CLI](https://github.com/dart-frog-dev/dart_frog/blob/main/packages/dart_frog_cli/pubspec.yaml).
 If you have Flutter installed, you likely have a valid Dart SDK version already installed.
 - [Mason CLI][mason_install_link] (to run and test the `bricks`);
-- [Node.js][node_js_dowload_link], for working with the VS Code extension or the documentation website.
+- [Node.js][node_js_dowload_link], for working with the VSCode extension or the documentation website.
 Refer to their CONTRIBUTING files for further installation requirements.
 - Capability to run shell scripts (for the scripts under `tool/`).

 ## Understanding the `packages/` contents: